Anki is the original flashcard app, around for over a decade. It’s free (open source), it’s very powerful, and it syncs to a free mobile app.

 How many new cards should I study a day to learn a language?

-Remember, adding 25 means you’ll probably study 50-100.
-There’ll be 25 new cards, but still reviews from the previous days.
-It grows cumulatively, and a session can include 100 reviews or more, which can each take a while as you realize “Hey, I don’t know how to use this word, I should write a sentence”, or “I’m having trouble learning this word and need to learn it another way”.
+The number of cards you review grows cumulatively, and a session can include 100 reviews or more, which can each take a while as you realize “Hey, I don’t know how to use this word, I should write a sentence”, or “I’m having trouble learning this word and need to learn it another way”.

 In the beginning, the words you’ll add will be easy, like numbers and greetings.
 It won’t feel like a burden because you’ll learn them quickly through other means.
 You should aspire to learn about 25 new words every day if you’re trying to learn a language reasonably quickly.
 You could learn more, but you also have a lot of grammar and sentence structures to learn.